When and where is the sale?

 What credit cards or other types of payment do you accept?

-We accept cash, check or credit cards — Visa, MasterCard, Discover and American Express.
+We accept checks, Apple Pay, and all major credit cards — Visa, MasterCard, Discover and American Express.
+Note: For 2022, we ARE NOT ACCEPTING CASH!

 Are my plant purchases tax deductible?